 We need to implement auto-scaling in two places:

-How do we scale our services containers when there is a traffic spike?
+How do we scale our service containers when there is a traffic spike?
 Application auto-scaling.
 We created a CloudWatch Alarm to check for the HTTPCode_ELB_5XX_Count metric on the load balancer and trigger a scaling policy when the count is 10 for a period of 60 seconds.
 When triggered, the application scaling policy doubles the number of tasks, which in our case scales both services at the same time.

-So they have been a lot of HTTPCode_ELB_5XX errors and our containers have increased in number to accommodate for the traffic.
+So they have been a lot of HTTPCode_ELB_5XX errors and our containers have increased in number to accommodate the traffic.
 Containers run on EC2 and more containers mean fewer resources available for our container instances.
 We need to set up an auto-scaling group to spin up new instances when necessary.
 The container Instances will be deployed in the private subnets.

 You may ask yourself why we need an API gateway while we already have the ALB which can be accessed on the frontend to serve requests.
 Well, the reason for having an API gateway here is to handle authentication with Cognito.
 It is also quite easier to set CORS in the API gateway.
 After authorizing the request against Cognito, the API will forward it to ALB which acts as an HTTP proxy.